python/cpython/Doc/distutils/packageindex.rst

 Additional command options
 --------------------------

-This section describes options common to both the :command:`register` and :command:`upload` commands.
+This section describes options common to the :command:`upload` command.

 The ``--repository`` or ``-r`` option lets you specify a PyPI server different from the default.
 For example::